 The Usual Suspect

-People were commenting on the post saying that it was bats doing the dirty work.
-Since we are in the northeast I knew that bats didn’t do it as they strictly eat insects here.
-However, in the southwest, the species of bats that live there (the Lesser Long-nosed bat and the Mexican Long-tongued bat) live on nectar.
-They will drain the feeders every night if you let them.
+Now back to the Facebook post.
+People were commenting that it was probably bats doing the dirty work.
+Since we happen to live in the Northeastern United States, I already knew that it wasn’t bats causing the problem.
+We have brown bats around here and they strictly eat insects.
+However, if you live in the Southwest United States, the species of bats that live there (the Lesser Long-nosed bat and the Mexican Long-tongued bat) thrive on nectar.

 When my husband and I visit Madera Canyon in Southeast Arizona (going on our fifth year) to see several different species of hummingbirds, we stay at a bed and breakfast that has hummingbird feeders everywhere.
 You can sit and enjoy the hummers coming in to feed all day long.